ringuh/uploader/README.md

 # uploader

-requires python and web server to upload the images to.
+requires python and web server to upload the files to.

 <img src="/static/toast_example.png"/>